 Laura Pählapuu’s exhibition deals with identifying the meanings of space and how to transform these discoveries.
-The artist is interested in, by using simple videographic elements how to change a formal clean room into something subordinated, lost and destroyable.
+The artist is interested, by using simple videographic elements, how to change a formal clean room into something subordinated, lost and destroyable.

 Laura Pählapuu (b.1984) is an artist based in Tallinn, Estonia.
 Her work has been exhibited at KUMU Art Museum, Tallinn Art Hall, Project Space März, Tartu Art House, Rael Artel Gallery, ArtDepoo and Crous-Beaux-ArtsGallery in Paris.
 She has worked as a scenographer at Tartu New Theatre, Theatrum, Von Krahl Theatre, Theatre NO99, Theatre Centre Vaba Lava, Helsinki City Theatre etc.

 The exhibition is supported by the Cultural Endowment of Estonia.